Juliet-Simpson/Find-A-Bible-Quote/README.md

 * Code Institute Tutor Support: Michael, John, Johann, Jo but over and above them all, Sean, without whose patience and brainwaves this project would have floundered completely.

-* My Code Institute Mentor, Sandeep Aggarwal, for writing some of the more complicated code that I didn't foresee being needed when I undertook this project,.
+* My Code Institute Mentor, Sandeep Aggarwal, for writing some of the more complicated code that I didn't foresee being needed when I undertook this project.